 We often hear from parents who want to help their children by giving them a car after the child has moved away from home; usually they hope to keep the car and child on the parent’s policy to save money.
 Unfortunately, because the car and your child are not located at your house anymore, they cannot stay on your car insurance policy.

-Car insurance providers typically require that to be listed on a policy that the person lives in your residence and that the car being insured is parked at your address at the end of the day.
+Typically, car insurance providers require that to be listed on a policy that the person lives in your residence and that the car being insured is parked at your address at the end of the day.

 The main driver of a car, the address of the driver and the location where the car is kept at night make a difference to car insurance companies because they can be rating factors.
 Rating factors help determine your risk as a policyholder and thus your car insurance rates.